"What time are you going to see her tonight?"

 Henry noticed me then, his small brown eyes met mine and he leaned closer to Sarah.
 His eyes washed over me warily making sure I wasn't a "bad" guy.
 I smiled at him, wanting to scoop him up in my arms and hug him.

 "Hi Henry."
 I kept my voice light.
 His little eyebrows wrinkled together and his head tilt to the side as he watched me.
-I guess in mind he decided I was okay, and he gave me a shy grin, still leaning closer to Sarah.
+I guess in his mind he decided I was okay, and he gave me a shy grin, still leaning closer to Sarah.

 "Here baby," Sarah haded the shovel to Henry.
 He became entranced with it immediately and began digging into the sand with it.